KokanP/torn-reporting/README.md

 ### **3\.
 Viewing the Report**

-After the script finishes, it will create an HTML file in the **reports** directory.
+After the script finishes, it will create an HTML file in a new **reports** directory.
 Just open this file in any web browser to view your interactive war report.

 ## **License**